Kingdom of Kaimana: Early history

 After the death of Woran, the records are unclear.
 There supposedly three more kings after Woran, whose influences did not reach the level of Woran.
 There was also an invasion by Tidore Sultanate supposedly in 1498 during the Hongi expeditions, which suggest Sran Kingdom fell under the influence of Tidore after this.
 After which, Sran had to send tribute in the form of slaves and yellow bird of paradise as well as spices.
 The royal family converted to Islam presumably in the 16th century, after moving to Adi island, although the exact date is not known.
 While according to oral history, islamisation of the region was attributed to Syarif Muaz al-Qathan, which was a Sufi from Yemen.
 He was also known as "Syekh Juba Biru" or the blue coated Sheikh, who in 15th century successfully converted an Adi ruler by the name of Ade Aria Way to islam, who took the name Samay.
 According to oral history, the king also invited Alhamid from Maluku with Arab descent to serve as Imam in the community, whose descendants still present in the region till this day.
 According to Memorie-(Vervolg) van Overgave van de (Onder) Afdeeling West Nieuw Guinea, 1932, Tidore raised a figure called Mayor Wanggita to be king in Adi and Aiduma islands.
 Although his descendants, did not able to maintain their influence.

 The interregnum caused by family infighting continued, until in 1808, Nduvin (the fifth generation descendant of Samay) became the Rat Sran IV.
 He moved the capital which was still centered in Borombouw, Adi Island, to E'man which is currently known as Kaimana.
 He married a Wai Princess, from Bonggofut.
-She had a family name of Ai which originated from Natau mountain in Franyau, which was named Mimbe Werifun.
+She had a family name of Ai which originated from Natau mountain in Faranyau (Sara village), which was named Mimbe Werifun.
 He had a son which is named Nawaratu, or more commonly known as Naro'e.
 Under the reign of Nduvin, Tidore was recognized as the suzerain of West Papua, and Tidore was in turn a protectorate of Netherlands.
-In 1828, Netherlands constructed "Fort du Bus" in Lobo, Namatota, in Kaimana.
+In 1828, Netherlands constructed "Fort Du Bus" in Lobo, Namatota, in Kaimana.
 In the ceremony, multiple tribes and kingdoms was invited which include, Sendawan (King of Namatota), Kassa (King of Lahakia) and Lutu ("Orang Kaya" from Lobo and Mawara).
 The Dutch recognize these three men as leader of the regions which was symbolized by three silver batons.
 Under those three, The Netherlands also recognized another twenty eight tribes or vassal kingdom.
 As a result, Sran Kingdom was recognized under the rule of Namatota Kingdom.
 Nduvin did not resist the rule of Namatota, and he focused more on fighting and resisting the Hongi expeditions or Hongitochten.
 In 1898, Nduvin died, and his son Naro'e took power.